A robust graph-based approach to observational equivalence: Related and future work

-An even more troubling aspect of observational equivalence is that the proof methods themselves are fragile, in the sense that language additions may violate the very principles on which proofs are constructed.
-This issue is addressed by~\cite{DBLP:journals/jfp/DreyerNB12} by carefully distinguishing between various kinds of operations (state vs. control).
-Using Kripke relations, \cite{Dreyer10} goes beyond an enumerative classification of effects to using \emph{characterisations} of effects in the aid of reasoning; the notion of \emph{island} introduced in \emph{loc. cit.} has similar intuitions to our robustness property.
-More radical approaches are down to replacing the concept of a syntactic context with an ``epistemic'' context, akin to a Dolev-Yao-style attacker by~\cite{DBLP:journals/entcs/GhicaT12}, or by characterising combinatorially the interaction between a term and its context as is the case with the game semantics of~\cite{DBLP:journals/corr/AbramskyJM13,DBLP:journals/iandc/HylandO00} or the trace semantics of~\cite{jeffrey2005java}.
-Our paper is a new approach to this problem which, by using a uniform graph representation of the the program and its configuration can take the useful notion of locality beyond state, the overall program.
+This work deals with fragility of observational equivalence and of its proof methodologies.
+Dreyer et al.\ address this issue by carefully distinguishing between various kinds of operations (state vs.\ control)~\cite{DBLP:journals/jfp/DreyerNB12}.
+Dreyer et al.~\cite{Dreyer10} use Kripke relations to go beyond an enumerative classification of effects; they use \emph{characterisation} of effects in the aid of reasoning.
+Their notion of \emph{island} has similar intuitions to our robustness property.
+More radical approaches are down to replacing the concept of syntactic context with an \emph{epistemic} context, akin to a Dolev-Yao-style attacker~\cite{DBLP:journals/entcs/GhicaT12}, and characterising combinatorially the interaction between a term and its context as is the case with the game semantics~\cite{AbramskyJM00,DBLP:journals/iandc/HylandO00} or the trace semantics~\cite{jeffrey2005java}.
+We propose a new approach to the problem of fragility, namely directly reasoning about \emph{robustness} of observational equivalence, using a uniform graph representation of a program and its context.

+We are not the first one to take a coinductive approach to observational equivalence. \emph{Applicative bisimilarity} and its successor, \emph{environmental bisimilarity}, have been successfully used to prove observational equivalence in various effectful settings~\cite{Abramsky90AppBisim,KoutavasLS11,DalLagoGL17,SimpsonV18}.
+Typically, one first constructs an applicative (or environmental) bisimulation, and then proves it is a congruence using Howe's method~\cite{Howe96}.
+In contrast, in our approach, one first constructs a relation that is closed, by definition, under term (graph) construction, and then proves it is a counting simulation up-to.
+Our approach does not need Howe's method.

 We argue that our approach is both flexible and elementary.
-A specific version of this formalism has been used to prove, for example, the soundness of exotic operations involved in (a functional version of) Google's TensorFlow machine learning library by~\cite{DBLP:conf/lics/MuroyaCG18}.
+A specific version~\cite{ DBLP:conf/lics/MuroyaCG18} of this formalism has been used to prove, for example, the soundness of exotic operations involved in (a functional version of) Google's TensorFlow machine learning library.
 Even though the proofs can seem complicated, this is in part due to the graph-based formalism being new, and in part due to the fact that proofs of equivalences are lengthy case-based analyses.
-But herein lies the simplicity and the robustness of the approach, avoiding the discovery of clever-but-fragile language invariants which can be used to streamline proofs.
-Our tedious-but-elementary proofs on the other hand seem highly suitable for automation -- this is for future work.
+However, herein lies the simplicity and the robustness of the approach, avoiding the discovery of clever-but-fragile language invariants which can be used to streamline proofs.